Kong/kong/DEVELOPER.md

     make dev
 ```

-Now run unit tests with `make test` and interation test with `make test-interation`.
+Now run unit tests with `make test` and integration test with `make test-integration`.

 Hack on!